Nifemi0/one-click-/DROSERA_TRAPS_README.md

 - **Integration with DeFi protocols** for native protection

 ### Phase 3: Ecosystem Expansion
-- **Drosera network integration** for global threat intelligence
+- **One Click network integration** for global threat intelligence
 - **Protocol partnerships** for enhanced security
 - **Mobile applications** for remote monitoring
 - **API access** for third-party integrations

 ## 🤝 Contributing

-We welcome contributions to improve the Drosera trap system:
+We welcome contributions to improve the One Click trap system:

 1. **Fork the repository**
 2. **Create a feature branch**